WordFnd.com

 meaningless (adjective) having no meaning or direction or purpose Synonyms: nonmeaningful

-(adjective) producing no result or effect Synonyms: unavailing, ineffectual, otiose, futile
+(adjective) producing no result or effect Synonyms: futile, ineffectual, otiose, unavailing

-meanly (adverb) in a nasty ill-tempered manner Synonyms: nastily
+meanly (adverb) in a miserly manner Synonyms: humbly

 (adverb) poorly or in an inferior manner